UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 # Single Column Modelling

+## What the project is about
+Understanding how clouds lead to precipitation on the ground (i.e. rainfall) is an important for weather and climate models.
+There are many processes that can lead to precipitation on the ground and perhaps the most uncertain are those involving the ice phase.

+Single column models are an efficient way to understand how cloud processes may affect precipitation on the ground.
+In this project you will set up a single column model to simulate both a 'shallow' and a 'deep' cloud system.
+You will investigate how different factors affect the simulated precipitation on the ground using a statistical method known as the factorial method.
+Processes to investigate are how aerosols affect the initial cloud droplet and ice crystal number concentrations and also how a myriad of secondary ice mechanisms can alter precipitation patterns in both shallow and deep cloud cases.

+## Code
 The code repository for the Single Column Model is available at [https://github.com/UoM-maul1609/simple-cloud-model](https://github.com/UoM-maul1609/simple-cloud-model).
 This model is written in Fortran and has some associated Python scripts for analysis and plotting.

 ## Logging in to the virtual machine